Grumman A-6 Intruder: A-6C

 12 A-6As were converted in 1970 to A-6C standard for night attack missions against the Ho Chi Minh trail in Vietnam.
 They were fitted with a "Trails/Roads Interdiction Multi-sensor" (TRIM) pod in the fuselage for FLIR and low-light TV cameras, as well as a "Black Crow" engine ignition detection system.
 Radars were also upgraded, with the AN/APQ-112 replacing the earlier AN/APQ-103, and an AN/APN-186 navigational radar replacing the earlier AN/APN-153.
 A vastly improved Sperry Corporation AN/APQ-127 radar replaced the AN/APG-46 fire control radar.
-One of these aircraft was lost in combat; the others were later refitted to A-6E standard after the war.
+One of these aircraft was lost in an accident; the others were later refitted to A-6E standard after the war.